Jangulo7/NLP/README.md

 # Author

-This project was created by Jangulo.
+This project was created by Johanna Angulo.